Step 1: Register

 Phone centre agents will never ask you for financial information, including credit card information.

-We want everyone to get vaccinated, even if you don’t have a Personal Health Number or other documentation.
-It doesn't matter if you are a Canadian citizen or not.
+We want everyone to get vaccinated, even if you do not have a Personal Health Number or other documentation.
+It does not matter if you are a Canadian citizen or not.
 Register even if you have already received your first dose in another location.
 All of your information will be kept private and will never be shared with other agencies or parts of government.

 Step 2: Book an appointment

-After you have registered, you will be contacted to book a vaccine appointment when you are eligible.
+After you register, you will be contacted to book a vaccine appointment when you are eligible.

-You will book your appointment online or by phone.
-You will select a location, date and time.
+You will be able to do so online or by phone, and you will be able to choose a location, date and time.

 Step 3: Get the vaccine

-You will have the option to receive a paper and digital copy of your immunization record card.
-By registering for Health Gateway, you will be able to access your digital immunization record card.
+You will have the option to receive a paper or digital copy of your immunization record card.
+Learn more about immunization records.